 Due to its location with mountains to the north and east as well as the gorgeous coastline, there are also seemingly limitless options for outdoor adventures like hiking, trekking, boating, fishing, cycling and on and on.

-There are also seeminly UNLIMITED Festivals one can attend, no matter what time of year.
-From massive international music or food and wine festivals, to the tiny local festivals for, say… honey!
+There are also seemingly UNLIMITED Festivals one can attend, no matter what time of year.
+From massive international music or food and wine festivals to the tiny local festivals for, say… honey!
 Check the resources below for more info.